 We've come a long way in the treatment of indigestion, heartburn and peptic ulcers, and it's all down to advances in medicines.

 When I was a medical student, it was fairly common for people to need surgery to control their symptoms - these days tablets like PPIs (their names all end in ‘-azole’ - omeprazole, lansoprazole, esomeprazole, etc) keep acid under control much better.

-Sometimes a germ called H. pylori can make indigestion worse.
-Your doctor may test for this and if necessary, give you a one-week course of treatment with three different tablets to get rid of it.
+Sometimes a germ called Helicobacter pylori can make indigestion worse.
+Your doctor may perform a breath, stool or blood test for this and if necessary, give you a one-week course of treatment with three different tablets to get rid of it.
 This doesn't always work and it involves taking several tablets a day and often having to avoid even a sip of alcohol for a week, but it can greatly reduce the chance of symptoms returning.

 When to worry

-Indigestion and heartburn are rarely due to a serious cause, but there are some 'red flags' which should be checked out by a doctor.
+Indigestion and heartburn are rarely due to a serious cause, but there are some 'red flags' or warning signs which should be checked out by a doctor.
 They include:

 - Severe pain which doesn't settle with remedies from your pharmacist or doctor.

 - Being off your food or losing weight for no obvious reason.

 - Food sticking when you swallow, or severe pain on swallowing.

 - Vomiting up blood or black 'coffee grounds'.